Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## Dropdown

 We sometimes want users to be able to pick a value from a **set list of values**, which may or may not be numeric. [`DropDown`](@ref) allows for this.
-If clicked, a window presents the user with a list of items.
-The user can click on any of these, then that item will be made the currently selected item.
+If clicked, a small popup presents the user with a list of items.
+When clicked, that item becomes the active item.

-We add an item using `push_back!`, which takes a string, which will be used as the items label:
+We add an item using `push_back!`, which takes a string that will be used as the items label:

 ```julia
 dropdown = DropDown()